WeblateOrg/weblate/docs/admin/projects.rst

 .. image:: ../images/user-billing.png

-The project creation can be intiated from there or using menu in navigation bar.
+The project creation can be initiated from there or using menu in navigation bar.
 All you need to do then is to fill in basic information about the translation project: